ipaytotaltd/ipaytotal-directAPI/README.md

 <h3>Response</h3>

-<p>After successful CURL request, response will be sent in JSON format.</p>
+<p>After a successful CURL request, the response will be sent in JSON format.</p>

 <h4>Validation Errors</h4>

-<p>If there will be validation errors in request, response will be like:</p>
+<p>If in case of validation errors in request, response will be like:</p>

 <pre><span style="color: rgb(245, 54, 92);">{
     "status": "fail",